Digging in Tokyo: Manhattan Records

 Hip Hop, R&B, Rap, and House are definitely the focus at Manhattan Records, but you’ll find some pop, reggae, and club music mixed into their inventory.

-When we stopped by, we had the chance to chat with Manhattan Records owner Kiyokama (清川) and Shingo Nakamura (中村慎吾 ), the online shop manager.
+When we stopped by, we had the chance to chat with Manhattan Records store manager, Mr. Kiyokawa (清川), the online shop manager, Mr. Nakamura (中村) and Mr. Yoshidome (吉留). (from the right to the left on the pic below)

 Hirakawa visited the US frequently and bought records to sell in Japan.
 He would often try to buy promo items from radio stations to sell in his shop.